pourmalek/covir2/20220325/readme.md

 Considerable proportions of the COVID-19 cases and deaths that will occur in the new-coming 7th wave can be **_prevented_** by Non-Pharmaceutical Interventions (NPIs) and vaccination.

 <br/><br/>

+**Strengths and weakness** of the international and periodically update COVID-19 pandemic models are discussed [here]( https://github.com/pourmalek/CovidVisualizedMethodology#characteristics-of-the-models).

+<br/><br/>